OWASP/Top10/2017/en/0x05-introduction.md

 As there are more contributors than space here, we have created a dedicated page to recognize the contributions made.
 We wish to give heartfelt thanks to these organizations for being willing to be on the front lines by publicly sharing vulnerability data from their efforts.
 We hope this will continue to grow and encourage more organizations to do the same and possibly be seen as one of the key milestones of evidence based security.
 The OWASP Top 10 would not be possible without these amazing contributions.

 A big thank you to the more than 500 individuals who took the time to complete the industry ranked survey.
 Your voice helped determine two new additions to the Top 10.
-The additional comments, notes of encouragement (and criticisms), were all appreciated.
+The additional comments, notes of encouragement, and criticisms were all appreciated.
 We know your time is valuable and we wanted to say thanks.

 We would like to thank those individuals who contributed significant constructive comments and time reviewing this update to the Top 10.
 As much as possible, we have listed them on the "Acknowledgements" page.